Category: Uncategorized

 I’m excited for The Muse to be released this fall.
 It’s been an honour to tell Ting Ting and Robert’s story and to feature Ting Ting’s work.
 Thanks to the National Film Board of Canada.
 Stay tuned!

-• Lauda Documentary in Post
+• Sing the World Better in Post

-Lauda is a documentary about the wildly talented and unapologetically original neurodiverse choir, Lauda.
+Sing the World Better is a documentary about the wildly talented and unapologetically original neurodiverse choir, Lauda.
 These young people are hilarious, smart, and can sing!
 We’ve spent the past two years capturing their journey, and we can’t wait to share it with the world.

 I’m proud to be co-directing this film with Lian Morrison.
 It’s produced by Ruby Line Productions (Annette Clarke).
 It should be released in the Fall.